devsarahgeo/Spotify-Ad-Revenue-and-Financial-Analytics/README.md

 <!-- <img width="1375" height="420" alt="Screenshot 2026-02-24 at 1 49 15 PM" src="https://github.com/user-attachments/assets/4c1c8aba-c033-4d1b-a9d6-d0bc952db00f" /> -->

 - February recorded the lowest ad revenue ($614) due to fewer streams compared to other months.
-Business & Comedy genre podcasts drive 64% of gross margin, **Recommendation**: Since ad revenue peaks in January, prioritize the promotion of below during this month would maximize ad revenue impact
+Business & Comedy genre podcasts drive 64% of gross margin

+  **Recommendation**: Since ad revenue peaks in January, prioritize the promotion of below during this month would maximize ad revenue impact
     - Business & Comedy genre podcasts
     - top content like Pop music and Technology podcasts

 - B.o.B outperforms the next artist by 2.7x in ad revenue ($35 vs $13)

   **Recommendation**: Prioritize catalog licensing and new release investment to scale this advantage A 20% increase in streams through playlist promotion could yield $42 which is an additional $7 uplift.
 With CPM fixed at $5, every 1,000 additional streams generates $5 in incremental revenue for tracks.